Comparing the effects of Boltzmann machines as associative memory in Generative Adversarial Networks between classical and quantum sampling: Introduction

 A Boltzmann Machine (BM) is a stochastic neural network that has a probability distribution given by an energy function.
 A Restricted BM (RBM) consists of hidden nodes and visible nodes, with nodes of the same type being independent of each other.
 In general, it is difficult to calculate the gradient descent of the negative log likelihood of the BM because the gradient has two terms, one of which is intractable.
 Thus, the term is approximated by the sample mean.
-Especially for RBMs, Contrastive Divergence (CD)\cite{hinton2002training} is a useful and easy sampling method owing to the structure of RBM.
-Arici et al. showed that AAN using RBM as the associative memory produces samples that alleviate the learning task.
+Particularly for RBMs, Contrastive Divergence (CD)\cite{hinton2002training} is a useful and easy sampling method owing to the structure of RBM.
+Arici and Celikyilmaz showed that AAN using RBM as the associative memory produces samples that alleviate the learning task.

-Several studies\cite{anschuetz2019near,Wilson2021} have used quantum sampling methods when training the BM acting as the AAN's memory.
-One such approach\cite{Wilson} applied a quantum annealer (D-Wave2000Q) to draw samples from a Boltzmann-like distribution instead of the CD method for RBM.
+In several studies\cite{anschuetz2019near,Wilson2021}, quantum sampling methods were used when training the BM acting as the AAN's memory.
+One such approach\cite{Wilson2021} applied a quantum annealer (D-Wave2000Q) to draw samples from a Boltzmann-like distribution instead of the CD method for RBM.
 The approach is applicable to not only a restricted network topology but also various other networks, such as complete and sparse networks.
-Quantum annealing was originally proposed for solving optimization problems via the quantum tunneling effect \cite{Kadowaki1998,Ray1989,Das2005,Das2008,Ohzeki2011review}.
+Quantum annealing was originally proposed for solving optimization problems via the quantum tunneling effect \cite{Kadowaki1998,Ray1989,Das2005,Das2008,ohzeki2011quantum}.
 However, its implementation in practical devices is affected by the thermal heat bath and results in an approximate Gibbs–Boltzmann sampler for generating the equilibrium state\cite{amin2015searching}.
-It has been shown that the quantum AAN slightly outperforms the classical AAN when using the Gibbs sampler to draw samples from the BM for an MNIST\cite{dmnist} dataset---a large database of handwritten digits.
-Another approach using classical quantum sampling\cite{anschuetz2019near} has also shown that a quantum AAN works better than a classical AAN on the MNIST and cifar10 datasets (the cifar10 dataset consists of colored images).
+It has been shown that the quantum AAN slightly outperforms the classical AAN when using the Gibbs sampler to draw samples from the BM for an Modified National Institute of Standards and Technology (MNIST)\cite{dmnist} dataset---a large database of handwritten digits.
+Another approach using classical quantum sampling\cite{anschuetz2019near} has also shown that a quantum AAN works better than a classical AAN on the MNIST and Canadian Institute For Advanced Research (cifar)10 datasets (the cifar10 dataset consists of colored images).
 These results indicate that quantum sampling has a slightly positive effect on the GAN.